 The drop was broad among betting sites

 Many things can factor into why states’ betting volume grows.
-There’s a natural maturation period in each market that breeds growth as public awareness increases and people are drawn to sites for the first time, particularly when lured by advertisement of generous welcome bonuses such as deposit matches and risk-free bets.
+There’s a natural maturation period in each market that breeds growth as public awareness increases and people are drawn to sites for the first time, particularly when lured by advertisement of generous sportsbook welcome bonuses in PA, such as deposit matches and risk-free bets.

 But in November’s case, Pennsylvania’s growth fell short compared to both states that predated its own industry (New Jersey, West Virginia) and states that came after (Indiana, Iowa).